 It is now straightforward to see that the government is able to silence the media if and only if $\pi(n) > a$.
 That is, for a media outlet, the benefit of being the one to break news must be less than the benefit of receiving an interview with the prime minister when all the other media outlets have been granted an interview as well.
 Thus we have:

-Proposition 7 The media industry is captured if and only if $\pi(n) > a$.
+PROPOSITION 7: Suppose that the government bribes the media by offering access only to favored media outlets.
+Then the media industry is captured if and only if $\pi(n) > a$.